aws-samples/multi-channel-customer-engagement/deployment-guide/01_AmazonConnect/README.md

 NOTE - After we deploy the Cloudformation in the next step, we will come back to this contact flow to add our Amazon lex bot.

 ![connect](./images/image%20(14).png)

-Once created, you should be seeing something similar at this flow
+Once created, you should be seeing something similar to this flow

 ![connect](./images/image%20(16).png)

 Please repeat the previous steps and import the following flows as well.

 #### For English

 - [[ENGLISH]BasicChat](../01_Connect/files/[ENGLISH]BasicChat)

 - [BasicChatDisconnectFlow](../01_Connect/files/BasicChatDisconnectFlow)

 #### Para Español